coderdc13/blockchain-one/README.md

 The commands and options for the ./geth and ./puppeth programs are at https://geth.ethereum.org/docs/interface/command-line-options.

 The --allow-insecure-unlock flag provides the opportunity to unlock.
+The site at https://geth.ethereum.org/docs/interface/command-line-options states that this command provides for "insecure account unlocking when account-related RPCs are exposed."

 The --bootnode flag allows for peer-to-peer networking.
+The site at https://geth.ethereum.org/docs/interface/command-line-options states that this command provides for communication with "comma separated enode URLs."

 The --mine flag commmands the node to mine.
+The site at https://geth.ethereum.org/docs/interface/command-line-options states that this command provides for communication with "comma separated enode URLs."

 The --minerthreads flag instructs the program how much effort to devote to the blockchain mining process.
+This command may be deprecated.
+The --miner.threads value (according to https://geth.ethereum.org/docs/interface/command-line-options) gives the "number of CPU threads to use for mining."

 The --password flag allows use of the password file.
+The website https://geth.ethereum.org/docs/interface/command-line-options states that this command allows for the "password file to use for non-interactive password input."

 The --rpc flag allows the node to participate in the network.
+The website https://geth.ethereum.org/docs/interface/command-line-options states that this command provides for use of "the HTTP-RPC server" and that this command is being deprecated.